 Announcing and Reporting Votes.
 The clerk’s post-town meeting responsibilities also include reporting certain actions taken by the voters at town meeting.
 When a town votes to raise a tax, borrow money, or make any appropriation, the town clerk must certify such vote within five days to the town treasurer and selectboard chair.
 24 V.S.A. § 1167.
 If the townspeople voted to amend their town charter, the clerk must, under direction of the selectboard, announce and post the results of the vote immediately after it is counted.
 Within ten days, the clerk must certify facts of the origin and procedure followed for each amendment adopted, if any, to the secretary of state and certify the result before any subsequent action on the amendment by the Vermont Legislature.
 17 V.S.A. §§ 2645(b), 2663.

 Towns that conduct elections by Australian ballot have different reporting requirements depending on how votes are tabulated.
 In towns that count by hand, the presiding officer must publicly announce the results when each summary sheet is completed.
 For those that use vote tabulating machines, the presiding officer may publicly announce the results from the tabulator tape and post them as “unofficial incomplete results” in the polling place.
-As soon as practicable on the day of the election, the town clerk must report the unofficial vote counts of all candidates whose names appeared on the ballot to the secretary of state electronically via the secretary’s online elections reporting system or, if unable to submit the information electronically, via telephone, facsimile, or email.
+For any primary or general election held concurrently with town meeting*, as soon as practicable on the day of the election, the town clerk must report the unofficial vote counts of all candidates whose names appeared on the ballot to the secretary of state electronically via the secretary’s online elections reporting system or, if unable to submit the information electronically, via telephone, facsimile, or email.
 Within 48 hours of the close of the polls, the clerk must deliver one certified copy of the election return to the secretary of state, the senatorial district clerk, the county clerk, and the representative district clerk.
 17 V.S.A. § 2588.

 Appointing Assistants.
 After his or her election, the town clerk must appoint at least one assistant who must be sworn into office.
 24 V.S.A. §§ 1170, 1171.
 A record of the assistant clerk’s appointment must be certified by the clerk and a copy of the assistant’s oath must be deposited with the county clerk.
 24 V.S.A. § 1172.
 The treasurer may, but does not have to, appoint an assistant.
 24 V.S.A. § 1573.
 If the treasurer fails to appoint an assistant within ten days of a selectboard’s written request to do so, the selectboard may appoint one.
 Appointments for both offices must be recorded in the town clerk’s office.